 Jonathan Haidt has come up with a definition of Morality that is quite useful.
 He used secular means (the scientific method) to arrive at what he considered a sound foundation for Morality (which he denotes as synonymous with Ethics).
 He has reduced Morality to be comprised of five basic components.

 This foundation of morality stretches across cultures throughout history and even is found in the animal kingdom to some extent.
 This definition of morality is useful in explaining why the term morality has a religious connotation.
-It is also useful in helping to distinguishing the term ethics from morality.
+It is also useful in helping to distinguish the term ethics from morality.
 The first two items (1) Harm/Care and (2) Fairness/Reciprocity are subjects within an ethical sphere.
 The last three elements (3) In-group/loyalty (4) Authority/Respect and (5) Purity/Sanctity while being fundamental elements of morality are not fundamental elements of ethics.